Engineering 100-950

 - Schematic

-- p+p - Place a part
+- a - Place a symbol

-- p+w - Place a wire
+- w - Place a wire

 - PCB

-- p+t - place a trace
+- a - place a footprint

-- p+g - place a polygon pour
+- x - place a single track

 Circuit we are building